 The Orchestra rehearses each Tuesday evening at the Abington Junior High School and presently brings a wide variety of performances to the citizens of Montgomery County, from Pops Concerts to Family Concerts to the finest in symphonic concerts and orchestral soloists.

-Maestro Yoon Jae Lee is our Music Director/Conductor.
-The 2015-2016 season will be his eighth year on our podium and we look forward to continuing the long history of the Old York Road Symphony under his leadership.
+Maestro Jack Moore is our Music Director/Conductor.
+The 2016-2017 season will be his first year on our podium and we look forward to continuing the long history of the Old York Road Symphony under his leadership.

 Maestro Moore is the ninth Music Director of the orchestra.
 Co-founder and first conductor Louis Angeloty held the position until 1956 when he was succeeded by Wolfgang Richter.
 Richter served until 1968 followed by Joseph Primavera, a violist with the Philadelphia Orchestra for many years.
 In 1978, not yet 21 years of age, Mark Laycock, winner of the Leopold Stokowski Memorial Competition, became the orchestra’s conductor.
 In 1984 Minnesota-born Arne Running, a graduate of the New England Conservatory of Music took over the reins.
 From 1997 through 2003 Dr. Douglas Meyer served as Music Director/Conductor.
 In 2004 Gabriel Gordon was selected as Music Director/Conductor and led the orchestra through the 2008 season, when his relocation to New Mexico caused him to step down.